motdotla/carve/README.md

 # carve

-Convert PDFs or Word Documents into an array of PNGs.
-Takes a url of a PDF or Word Document and converts its pages into individual PNGs.
+Convert PDFs into an array of PNGs.
+Takes a url of a PDF and converts its pages into individual PNGs.

+Word documents are planned in the future.

 [![BuildStatus](https://travis-ci.org/scottmotte/carve.png?branch=master)](https://travis-ci.org/scottmotte/carve)